Skip to main content

 • Choose one metric to track

-How do you time-block for balance, not just productivity?
+How do You time-block for balance, not just productivity?

 Most people time-block only for work.
 Apply the same discipline to non-work goals.